John-Wang-0809/Awesome-LLM-Psychometrics/readme.md

 ## 📝 Citation

-If you find this repository useful, please cite the paper as follows:
+If you find this repository useful, we would greatly appreciate it if you could give us a star and cite the paper as follows:

 ```bibtex
 @article{ye2025llmpsychometrics,